ludekarts/comet/README.md

-☄ comet
+☄ Comet
 =========================
-> Tool for editing MML equations in CNXML documents.
+> Tool for editing MML equations in CNXML documents, and more.